 - King’s Cross (Granary Square) to Hackney (Broadway Market).
 Note: the Jubilee Greenway path stops at the Islington Tunnel, where you’ll need to walk through the streets of Angel and re-join the canal.
 Simply follow the Jubilee Greenway marks on the ground and you won’t get lost!

-Use the Regent’s Canal walk map below to plan your route:
+Use the Regent’s Canal walk map below to plan your own route:

 Have you done any of the Regent’s Canal walk before?
 Do you know of any other hidden gems in London?
 Let me know, I’d love to discover more special places like this one!
 If you really loved our post, please leave us a comment, pin some photos and show us some love on social media using the buttons below